Sergio Sendel: Early life

+Career

 1990s

-Sendel made his television debut in 1990, appearing in telenovelas such as Mi pequeña Soledad in 1990 as Gustavo and Alcanzar una estrella II in 1991.
+Sendel made his television debut in 1990, appearing in telenovelas, including Mi pequeña Soledad in 1990 as Gustavo and Alcanzar una estrella II in 1991.

 In 1992, he had a supporting role in Muchachitas as Pedro.

-Later in 1993 he got his second supporting role in Dos mujeres, un camino.
+Later in 1993, he got his second supporting role in Dos mujeres, un camino.
+Also in 1993, he participated in the film Zapatos viejos, with Gloria Trevi.

 His first role as an antagonist was in the 1999 telenovela Tres mujeres.

 2000s

-Sendel continued to portray antagonistic roles in other telenovelas such as Ramona, La intrusa and La Otra.
+Sendel continued to portray antagonistic roles in other telenovelas, including Ramona, La intrusa and La Otra.

-Sendel provided his voice to Diego in the Latin American Spanish dub of the film Ice Age.
-Although he was originally contracted to voice for the character again in the sequel, he left the project when the producers would not meet his financial demands.
+Sendel provided his voice to Diego in the Latin American Spanish dub of the 2002 film Ice Age.
+Although he was originally contracted to voice for the character again in the film's 2006 sequel, he left the project when the producers would not meet his financial demands.

-He had his first protagonist role in 2004 with Amarte es mi Pecado alongside Yadhira Carrillo and Alessandra Rosaldo.
-He marked his second protagonist role in 2005 in Salvador Mejía's production La esposa virgen alongside Jorge Salinas, Adela Noriega and Natalia Esperón.
-He returned to play antagonistic roles in 2006 with the telenovela Heridas de Amor as César Beltrán Campuzano.
+He had his first protagonist role in 2004 with Amarte es mi Pecado, alongside Yadhira Carrillo and Alessandra Rosaldo.
+He marked his second protagonist role in 2005 in Salvador Mejía's production La esposa virgen, alongside Jorge Salinas, Adela Noriega and Natalia Esperón.

+He returned to play antagonistic roles in 2006 with the telenovela Heridas de amor as César Beltrán Campuzano.